burlistic/Pixyll/_posts/2016-06-16-emicro-scooter-commuter-review.md

 When I first saw the new emicro online I knew I wanted one.
 It took a long while before it was finally on the market, and took even longer than expected to arrive due to some issues getting it approved for sale in the Australian market.

-Three months in and I am impressed and use the scooter on a daily basis.
-The scooter uses clever technology to assist your propulsion; the harder you kick the more the motor drives.
-The software imbedded recognises when you approach a gradient, so it can power you up hills with little effort.
-It takes a little while to learn to ride the scooter well and get maximum power with little effort.
+Three months in and I use the scooter on a daily basis.
+The scooter has clever technology to assist your propulsion; the harder you kick the more the motor drives.
+The tech in the scooter recognises when you approach a gradient, so it can power you up hills with little effort.

 ![report data window](http://burlistic.github.io/images/emicro/my_emicro.jpg)